 Status of Development within Sunfield Currently, development within Sunfield has occurred within the District and SMUD No. 1.
 In SMUD No. 1, U.S. Foods, Inc., a foodservicing distribution for restaurants, hospital facilities, governmental operations and educational institutions, purchased a 40.17-acre site on which it has constructed a 277,000 square-foot office, dry food storage, refrigerated food storage, and freezer food storage facility and a 10,000 square-foot maintenance facility.
-Tractor Supply Company, a retail farm and ranch store chain, purchased approximately 3.82 acres on which it has constructed a 19,100 square foot store.
-Multi-family development within SMUD No. 1 includes Tuscany Apartments (196 units on 13 acres) which are currently 100% leased and Huntington Senior Living Apartments (120 units on 5.81 acres) which are currently 100% leased.
-In February of 2019 SWBC, an apartment developer, closed on approximately 16.59 acres in Sunfield, of which approximately 4.13 acres are located within the District and the remaining located in SMUD No. 1.
-SWBC plans to construct an approximately 300 unit multi-family development within Sunfield.
+Tractor Supply Company, a retail farm and ranch store chain. purchased approximately 3.82 acres on which it has constructed a 19,100 square foot store.
 SMUD No. 1 also contains a Burger King on 0.801 acres as well as a new Studio 6 hotel on 1.40 acres.
 The remaining commercial acreage in SMUD No. 1 is made up of 57.44 acres which entails developed commercial pads for future commercial sites plus 138.49 acres of commercial/retail land.
 Baylor Scott and White purchased 19.60 acres for the construction of a hospital and retail facility and is making an investment of at least \$35 million in land, buildings, equipment, inventory and other improvements necessary for a full medical facility.
-The hospital, which will be at least 70,000 squarefeet, will also include a full-service emergency department, medical office space, retail pads, operating rooms, imaging and their facilities.
+The hospital, which will be at least 70,000 square-feet, will also include a fullservice emergency department, medical office space, retail pads, operating rooms, imaging and their facilities.
 The facility is expected to be open and operational by the fourth quarter of 2019.
-Exeter Property Group operating under the name of Exeter Buda Land LP, purchased 36.78 acres and is currently developing 300,000 square feet of industrial space with plans to build an additional 300,000 square feet in phase II totaling more than 600,000 square feet within the development known as Sunfield.
+Exeter Property Group operating under the name of Exeter Buda

+Land LP, purchased 36.78 acres and is currently developing 300,000 square feet of industrial space with plans to build an additional 300,000 square feet in phase II totaling more than 600,000 square feet within the development known as Sunfield.
 WAMSFTX's purchased 8 acres for the Sunfield Station athletic complex and will consist of a 30,000 square foot indoor multi-use sports complex and associated sports retail center with an estimated 60,000 square feet of building/retail space.
-The complex will primarily focus on indoor volleyball, but will also include basketball and other sports.
+The complex will primarily focus on indoor vollevball, but will also include basketball and other sports.
 The project estimates that each tournament at the facility will bring up to 1,500 visitors to the City of Buda, Texas, with that number estimated to increase as tournaments grow in size and frequency.
 Long-range projections indicate the annual visitor count to the facility could exceed 40,000.
 A convenience store site consisting of 1.40 acres was sold and will be located at the corner of Main Street and Campo Del Sol.
 It will include various convenience store products as well as beer and wine sales and gas facilities.
 AMP CNG purchased 1.733 acres and constructed a high pressure gas station that fuels all of the U.S. Foods transportation department.
 See "USE OF INFORMATION IN OFFICIAL STATEMENT" herein.
-Approximately 402.96 acres (1,510 lots) within Sunfield have been developed for single-family residential use.
-As of January 1, 2019, there were 1,143 total complete homes (1,113 occupied, 21 unoccupied, and 9 model homes), 103 homes under construction, and 264 vacant developed lots.
-Additionally, as January 1, 2019, approximately 131.62 acres (604 lots) are under development.
-Sunfield also includes approximately 1,565.76 undeveloped but developable acres and approximately 468.63 undevelopable acres.
-See "SUNFIELD."